one-d-wide/netlink-bindings/README.md

 ### Working off of existing tools

-If there's an existing tool using Netlink, you can use `reverse-lookup` tool to decipher it's Netlink communications and work off of that.
+If there's an existing tool using Netlink, you can use `reverse-lookup` tool to decipher its Netlink communications and work off of that.

 Let's say you want to see what `wg` command does: